getstattic/stattic/README.md

 # About Stattic

-Stattic is a lightweight static site generator...
+Stattic is a Python-based static site generator...
 ```

 * * *